 Recommended Tragus Jewelry:

-Now that we have a better idea about the typical types of ear piercings, we’re going to give you some insider information about combination ear piercings that will give you a look that is all your own.
+Now that you have a better idea about the typical types of ear piercings, we want to give you some insider information about combination ear piercings.

 What are Constellation Piercings?

 To achieve a constellation piercing, you’ll have to pierce multiple areas of your ear.
 A constellation piercing is defined as multiple piercings arranged based on ear shape.
-Everyone’s ears are different; therefore, all constellation piercings are original, making them a cool ear piercing to show off your style.
+Everyone’s ears are different; therefore, all constellation piercings are original, making them cool ear piercings to show off your style.

 What are Orbital Piercings?